 These charges include tips.
 However, the basic guide package that includes transportation, visiting the rice terraces, including the trip to the Hiwang native village is enough to take up a whole day.
 Another attraction that can be included in the package is the Batad Waterfalls.
-However, going to Batad would mean staying there overnight and for budget conscious travellers, this definitely would add onto their expenses.
+However, going to Batad would mean staying there overnight and for budget-conscious travellers, this definitely would add to their expenses.

 Travelling with the jeepney is only half of the Banaue experience – the other half involves hiking.
-The hike is mostly on level ground but there is a certain amount of climbing involved so it is best to be fully prepared with hiking shoes / sandals plus a bottle of water.
+The hike is mostly on level ground but there is a certain amount of climbing involved so it is best to be fully prepared with hiking shoes/sandals plus a bottle of water.
 A two-hour hike may sound a little scary to many but the experience of hiking through the rice terraces is simply surreal as you realise that you are surrounded by a 2000 years old tradition that has stood the test of time.
-You’ll be so busy admiring the view and enjoying the crisp mountain air that before you know it, the two hour hike would be over.
-Plus halfway through the hike you will have an opportunity to cool off at the Hapao river.
-The clear, icy cold water will freshen up any exhausted traveler in no time.
+You’ll be so busy admiring the view and enjoying the crisp mountain air that before you know it, the two-hour hike would be over.
+Plus halfway through the hike, you will have an opportunity to cool off at the Hapao river.
+The clear, icy cold water will freshen up any exhausted traveller in no time.

 Tourists from all over the world especially visit Sagada to try their hand at exploring the three natural caves: Lumiang, Sumaging and Balangagan.
 Lonely Planet dubbed Sumaging Cave as one of the best adventure travel destinations in 2009.
 Cave exploring or spelunking has become such a major source of income that the locals have decided to come up with an organisation in order to standardise the rates for guides and tour packages.